hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521693v3-makieval-a-multilingual-automatic-wikidata-based-framework-for-cultu.md

 ---
 layout: default
-title: MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs
+title: "MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs"
 ---

 # MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs